radancyco/radancyco.github.io/uid/code-standards/index.md

 </p>

-The `aria-describedby` attribute on the hyperlink can then be used as a styling hook for a visual enhancment, such as an icon, that indicates that the link opens up a new window.
+The `aria-describedby` attribute on the hyperlink can then be used as a styling hook for a visual enhancement, such as an icon, that indicates that the link opens up a new window.

 ### 9.2 Focus Outlines

 The decision to remove outlines from focusable elements must be carefully considered.
 Users with low-vision may depend on outlines to navigate through the page they are visiting in their browser.
 Please note that many browsers may render outlines differently.
-If these default outlines are not desirable, a new default outline can be designed, but should be just as clear in bringing attention to the element that is being interactd with.
+If these default outlines are not desirable, a new default outline can be designed, but should be just as clear in bringing attention to the element that is being interacted with.
 Before taking this approach, keep in mind that many users may expect outlines to look and behave the same way that they do when they visit other websites, so changing outlines could have a negative impact on the user experience.

 [Return to Table of Contents](#table-of-contents){: .back-to-toc }